metabase/metabase/docs/developers-guide.md

 #### End-to-end tests

 End-to-end tests are written with [webschauffeur](https://github.com/metabase/webchauffeur) which is a wrapper around [`selenium-webdriver`](https://www.npmjs.com/package/selenium-webdriver).

+Generate the Metabase jar file which is used in E2E tests:

+    ./bin/build

 Run E2E tests once with